soteria-security/365Inspect/README.md

 * Global Administrator
 * SharePoint Administrator

-We realize that these are extremely permissive roles, unfortunately due to the use of Microsoft Graph, we are restricted from using lesser prileges by Microsoft.
+We realize that these are extremely permissive roles, unfortunately due to the use of Microsoft Graph, we are restricted from using lesser privileges by Microsoft.
 Application and Cloud Application Administrator roles (used to grant delegated and application permissions) are restricted from granting permissions for Microsoft Graph or Azure AD PowerShell modules. [https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator)

 # Developing Inspector Modules